eliranwong/LXX-Rahlfs-1935/01_wordlist_unicode/alignment_with_OSSP/README.md

 # aligning data with Open Scriptures Septuagint Project

 Total number of Greek words (each on a single line) in original LXXM: 623685<br />
-Total number of keys (each on a single line) in Open Scriptures Septuagint Project: 623693<br />
+Total number of keys (each on a single line) in <a href='https://github.com/openscriptures/GreekResources'>Open Scriptures Septuagint Project</a>: 623693<br />
 <br />
-The difference is due to splitting of several words in Open Scriptures Septuagint Project.<br />
+The difference is due to splitting of several words in <a href='https://github.com/openscriptures/GreekResources'>Open Scriptures Septuagint Project</a>.<br />
-Data in this repository are arranged in alignment with Open Scriptures Septuagint Project.<br />
+Data in this repository are arranged in alignment with <a href='https://github.com/openscriptures/GreekResources'>Open Scriptures Septuagint Project</a>.<br />
 <br />
 Below are those words now separated into multiple lines:<br />
 <br />